-Requests made for accommodations for persons with disabilities and such services provided to participants on a case-by-case basis.
+We are committed to doing what we can to make our workshops accessible to all people.
+Requests made for accommodations for persons with disabilities are provided to participants on a case-by-case basis, to fit the needs of each individual(s).
 To make arrangements, phone 403-237-6905 ext.
-298.
+298 or email [email protected].

 Category A Credits for Social Workers

-Please note, effective July 15, 2021 continuing education credits will no longer be offered to participants of the Counselling Adult Survivors of Sexual Violence Course.
+Effective July 15, 2021 continuing education credits were no longer offered to participants of the Counselling Adult Survivors of Sexual Violence Course.
 AASAS will maintain participant records for seven years.
 Past participants requiring a record of their participation can contact [email protected].